OK Computer: Accolades

 OK Computer was nominated for Grammy Awards as Album of the Year and Best Alternative Music Album at the 40th Annual Grammy Awards in 1998, winning the latter.
 It was also nominated for Best British Album at the 1998 Brit Awards.
 The album was shortlisted for the 1997 Mercury Prize, a prestigious award recognising the best British or Irish album of the year.
-The day before the winner was announced, oddsmakers had given OK Computer the best chance to win among ten nominees, but it lost to New Forms by Roni Size/Reprazent.
+The day before the winner was announced, oddsmakers gave OK Computer the best chance to win among ten nominees, but it lost to New Forms by Roni Size/Reprazent.

-The album appeared in many 1997 critics' lists and listener polls for best album of the year.
-It topped the year-end polls of Mojo, Vox, Entertainment Weekly, Hot Press, Muziekkrant OOR, HUMO, Eye Weekly and Inpress, and tied for first place with Daft Punk's Homework in The Face.
-The album came second in NME, Melody Maker, Rolling Stone, Village Voice, Spin and Uncut.
-Q and Les Inrockuptibles both listed the album in their unranked year-end polls.
+OK Computer was named the best album of the year by Mojo, Vox, Entertainment Weekly, Hot Press, Muziekkrant OOR, HUMO, Eye Weekly and Inpress, and tied for first place with Daft Punk's Homework in The Face.
+It was named the second-best in NME, Melody Maker, Rolling Stone, Village Voice, Spin and Uncut.
+Q and Les Inrockuptibles listed the album in their year-end polls.

-Praise for the album overwhelmed the band; Greenwood felt the praise had been exaggerated because The Bends had been "under-reviewed possibly and under-received."
-They rejected links to progressive rock and art rock, despite comparisons to Pink Floyd's 1973 album The Dark Side of the Moon.
+The praise overwhelmed the band.
+Jonny Greenwood felt it had been exaggerated because The Bends had been "under-reviewed possibly and under-received".
+Radiohead rejected links to progressive rock and art rock, despite comparisons to Pink Floyd's 1973 album The Dark Side of the Moon.
 Yorke responded: "We write pop songs ...
 There was no intention of it being 'art'.
 It's a reflection of all the disparate things we were listening to when we recorded it."
 He was nevertheless pleased that listeners identified their influences: "What really blew my head off was the fact that people got all the things, all the textures and the sounds and the atmospheres we were trying to create."